flederwiesel/htaccess-test/README.md

 Requests are denoted by `<` followed by an (optional) HTTP method and the URI.

-Each item in to be checked in the response(s) is started by `>`.
-The first item has to be the HTTP status code, each stats code denoting a new response.
+Each item to be checked in the response(s) is started by `>`.
+Multiple reponses (in case a redirect is to be folloew) can be concatenated.
+The first item per response has to be the HTTP status code, each status code denoting a new response.

-Following the status you may specify a header as `Header-Name: value` or a text fragent to be searched in the response data by prefixing the text with `=`.
+Following the status you may specify a header as `Header-Name: value`, a line of text contained in the responose body - as specified after `=` - or a regex to be found in the response body (`~`).
 Multiple text fragments in the response will be searched separately, the order of which will not be checked in the response.

 Which means, checking a valid HTML document, this will match both lines, therefore passing the test: